 - Avocado oil or olive oil

-- Lean ground turkey – we recommend using 93/7 ground turkey; can also sub ground pork and ground beef
+- Lean ground turkey – we recommend using 93/7 ground turkey; can also substitute ground pork or ground beef

 - Yellow onion – or use a white onion, if that’s what you have on hand